mtumilowicz/git-notes/README.md

     * stores information about what will go into your next commit
     * workflow
         ![alt text](img/workflow.png)
-* commands
-    * git status
-        * tell you the state of your working directory
-    * git history
-        * complete list of all commits made since the repository was created
-        * contains references to any branches, merges, and tags made within the repository
-    * git add
-        * Git stages a file exactly as it is when you run the git add command
-        * if you `git commit`, the last `git add` version of the file will go into the commit
-            * not the version from your working directory
-            * if you modify a file after you run git add, you have to run git add again to stage the latest version of the file
-        * Git can only keep track of files that it has been told about
-            * to introduce a new file you must use `git add` on that file first
-    * git commit
-        * option: `-a`
-            * automatically stage every file that is already tracked before doing the commit
-            * performing the git add at the same time as git commit is a common shortcut
-            * you have to add the file first (with an initial `git add` ) before this shortcut can work
-    * git amend
-        * when you’re amending your last commit, you’re replacing it with a new commit
-    * git fetch
-        * fetches all the changes on the server that you don’t have
-        * not modify your working directory
-    * git pull
-        * two phases
-            1. fetching the changes from a remote repository
-            1. merging them into the current branch
-        * option: `rebase`
-    * git push
-    * git merge
-        * result: a commit that has two (or even more) parent commits
-            * the latest commit from the master branch and the latest commit from the feature branch
-        * example
-            ```
-                              otherbranch
-                                  |
-                        X <- Y <- Z
-                       /
-            A <- B <- C <- D <- E <- F <- G
-                                          |
-                                        master
-                                          |
-                                        HEAD
-            ```
-            * you are on `master` and you said `git merge otherbranch`
-                1. Git first figures out that the merge base is commit C
-                1. Git then calculates the diff from C to G (because G is master)
-                1. and the diff from C to Z (because Z is otherbranch)
-                1. Git then applies both of those diffs to C simultaneously — and commits the result on master
-                    * That is the merge commit
-            ```
-                              otherbranch
-                                  |
-                        X <- Y <- Z <--------\
-                       /                      \
-            A <- B <- C <- D <- E <- F <- G <- M
-                                               |
-                                             master
-                                               |
-                                             HEAD
-            ```
-        * conflicts
-            * one of the two diffs from the merge base shows that a certain line or clump of lines was edited one way, and the other diff shows that the same clump of lines was edited a different way
-        * merge strategy
-            * is an algorithm that Git uses to decide how to perform a merge
-            * `--strategy=recursive`
-        * special case: fast-forward merge
-            * if incoming branch has the current branch as an ancestor, Git simplifies things by moving the pointer forward
-                * there is no divergent work to merge
-    * git rebase
-        * creates new, reparented commits on top of the existing commits
-        * all the changes that were committed on one branch and replay them on a different branch
-        * after rebasing you can fast-forward master branch
-    * git stash
-        * you may find yourself working on a new commit and want to temporarily undo your current changes but redo them at a later point
-        * live in their own namespace refs/stash
-        * stashes are stored on a stack structure
-            * when running git stash pop, the top stash on the stack ( stash@{0} ) is applied to the working directory and removed from the stack
-    * git tag
-        * usually used to mark release points (v1.0, v2.0 and so on)
-        * two types
-            * lightweight
-                * is like a branch that doesn’t change
-                * just a pointer to a specific commit
-            * annotated
-                * are stored as full objects in the Git database
-                * are checksummed
-                    * contain the tagger name, email, date, and a tagging message
-        * by default, the git push command doesn’t transfer tags to remote servers
-            * use `git push origin --tags`
-        * `git checkout <tagname>`
-        * `git describe --tags` - list all tags
-    * git cherry-pick
-        * used to include only a single commit from a branch onto the current branch rather than merging
-        * remark: sha-1 change on a cherry-pick
-    * git diff
-    * git revert
-    * git config
-    * git checkout
-    * git reset
-        * modifies the current branch pointer so it points to another commit
-        * phases
-            1. Move the branch HEAD points to (stop here if --soft)
-            2. Make the index look like HEAD (stop here unless --hard)
-            3. Make the working directory look like the index.
-        * vs checkout
-            * checkout modifies the HEAD pointer so it points to another branch (or, rarely, commit)
-        * example
-            * `git commit --amend` resets to the previous commit and then creates a new commit with the same commit message as the commit that was just reset
-    * git reflog
-        * anything that is committed in Git can almost always be recovered
-            * even commits that were on branches that were deleted
-            * or commits that were overwritten with an --amend commit
-        * is updated whenever a commit pointer is updated (like a HEAD pointer or branch pointer)
-        * if everything is broken, you can use git reflog
-            * copy the hash of the event before your mistake, and then run
-        * is not shared with other repositories when you git push and aren’t fetched when you git fetch
-        * is an ordered list of the commits that HEAD has pointed to
-    * git checkout
-        * will move HEAD itself to point to another branch (or commit)
-        * new command to separate the use cases of git checkout (does too many things)
-            * git switch - used to switch branches
-            * git restore - restore files to the state they were on a specified commit
-    * git filter-branch
-        * rewriting the entire history of a branch
-        * iterates through the entire history of a branch and lets you rewrite every commit
-        * motivation
-            * accidentally committed confidential files
-            * committed a single huge file, every clone for all time will be forced to download that large file, even if it was removed from the project
-                * it’s reachable from the history, it will always be there
 * ref
     * are the possible ways of addressing individual commits
         * branch